JairoDuarte/nearby-shops/Readme.md

 | ```/api/users/removeshop/{shopId}/``` | DELETE | remove a shop from preferred shops. |
 | ```/api/shops/{latitude}/{longitude}``` | GET | returns a list of shops sorted by the distance user curent location. |

+> To see all ressources run adonis route:list (@adonisjs/cli required)

 ``` frontend ```